- Home

 5. Pasta alla Norma

 The heart of this dish is a rich tomato sauce packed with aubergine, which, when fried, becomes golden and takes on a luscious, velvety texture.
-You can slice or dice the aubergine depending on how big you want the chunks to be, and separately sauté some garlic in olive oil before adding tinned tomatoes and cooking until thick.
+You can slice or dice the aubergine depending on how big you’d like the chunks to be, and separately sauté some garlic in olive oil before adding tinned tomatoes and cooking until thick.

-Then, cook your pasta.
-You can use whatever pasta shape you like – although traditionally boccole or rigatoni were used, as their deep ridges and holes are perfect for stowing thick morsels of sauce and chunks of aubergine.
+Next, cook your pasta.
+You can use whatever shape you like – although boccole or rigatoni are traditionally choices, as their deep ridges and holes are perfect for stowing thick morsels of sauce and chunks of aubergine.

 Once the pasta is cooked, mix with the tomato sauce and aubergine, and top with basil.
 If you like, you can also add crispy capers, chilli flakes, and cheese like ricotta or parmesan.